eliumoraes/sql-review-course/README.md

 d.
 Aggregate Functions and Grouping (GROUP BY, HAVING):
    1. Functions like COUNT, SUM, AVG, MIN, MAX
-   2. Grouping data by columns (GROUP BY)
+   2. Grouping data by columns (GROUP BY) and filtering groups (HAVING)
-   3. Filtering groups (HAVING)
-   4. Practical exercises with aggregate functions and grouping

 **II.
 Intermediate SQL**